Relationship satisfaction is our top priority

 Would you like to learn how to fulfill his nature to help correct hyperactivity and destructiveness?

-Would you like to earn respect and cooperation, and develop the ULTIMATE relationship, without domination and fear?
+Would you like to earn respect and cooperation, and develop the ULTIMATE relationship, without domination, pain or fear?

 Or... is he just perfect, and you just want to learn how to have even MORE fun with your dog?!